nusofthq/avchat-documentation/wordpress-community-pro.md

   This will remove the **wp-content/plugins/avchat-3-pro** folder and all it's contents.

   The plugin's database holding the permissions for each user role and general settings will still remain tough.
-To remove it delete the `wp_avchat3_general_settings` and the `wp_avchat3_permissions` tables.
+To remove it, delete the `wp_avchat3_general_settings` and the `wp_avchat3_permissions` tables.

   You might also want to remove the page holding the `[chat]` tag that was replaced by the plugin with the AVChat 3 software